-101 A SUDS pond that will serve the entire development is included as part of this Phase 1 application.

-The applicant has provided details for the proposed SUDS scheme but further investigation is required before a finalised scheme can be agreed.
+- 106 A SUDS pond that will serve the entire development is included as part of the related application for Phase 1 (17/01139/AML). - 107 The applicant has provided details for the proposed SUDS scheme but further investigation is required before a finalised scheme can be agreed.
 SEPA comments that whilst the potential flood issues have been addressed some further information as to why this particular SUDS strategy has been proposed is required.
 Further information will be requested by condition (Condition 4).
 SEPA further notes that each proposed activity (e.g. land raising, embankment removal) may require further authorisation under the Controlled Activities Regulations (CAR).
 An informative note relating to CAR licence authorisation will be attached to any consent (Informative Note 10).
 Conditions with regard to SUDS will also be attached (17 and 18).